 Sometimes small businesses’ circumstances change and you may want to deregister for VAT.
 While this should be a simple process, HMRC can be difficult to convince.

-Small business have to deregister from VAT if the business stops making taxable supplies , or if it becomes part of another VAT group.
+Small businesses have to deregister from VAT if the business stops making taxable supplies, or if it becomes part of another VAT group.

 VAT registration needs to be considered at the very start of small business.
 You should always think about it when pricing your items, VAT or not VAT.
-Those small businesses thinking about voluntary registration can be discouraged by the prospect of increased software requirements and the potential for a hefty bill from HMRC.
+The prospect of increased software requirements and the potential for a hefty bill from HMRC can discourage those small businesses thinking about voluntary registration.
 VAT registration can still be a great financial decision.
-Small businesses need to make sure they properly consider the pros and cons of registering for VAT, if in any doubt seek advice from and accountant.
+Small businesses need to make sure they properly consider the pros and cons of registering for VAT, if in any doubt seek advice from an accountant.

 VAT MOSS (VAT Mini One Stop Shop) is an EU scheme to ensure that VAT is paid on digital downloads such as sewing patterns or ebooks.
 Those who sell digital items need to register for VAT MOSS even below the £85,000 turnover – this can be a huge burden on small business.
 Find out what VAT Moss is here.